Mariealuoch/Pawfect-Match-Pet-Adoption-Application/README.md

 - **Adopt Pet**: Allows recording an adoption by selecting a user, a pet, and specifying the adoption date through a form.

 ### Navigation Functionalities
-- **Navigation**: Provides easy navigation between Home, Users, Pets, Shelters, and Adoption pages.
+- **Navigation**: Provides easy navigation between Home, Users, Pets and Adoption pages.

 ### Validation Functionalities
 - **User Input Validations**: